Osa2ma/Osa2ma/README.md

 ## 🔧 What I Actually Do
 - 🧠 Build and deploy deep learning models using PyTorch, TensorFlow, and Keras
-- 📊 Design scalable data pipelines and run heavy ETL workloads with PySpark and SQL
+- 📊 Design run heavy ETL workloads with PySpark and SQL
-- 🔍 Work on unsupervised learning tasks like clustering and anomaly detection
+- 🔍 Work on unsupervised learning tasks like clustering, ECLAT and anomaly detection
-- 🏗️ Develop APIs and backend services using Flask and Django to serve models or data
+- 🏗️ Develop APIs and backend services using Flask and Django
-- 🧰 Use Git, Docker, CI/CD, and Linux daily to ship and maintain reliable code
+- 🧰 Use Git, Docker, CI/CD, and Linux daily to ship and maintain reliable

 ## :hammer_and_wrench: Current Focus